luohaha/CSpider/README.md

 	Passing file pointer to second param, which is used to print log information.
 Optional.

 * `void cs_setopt_process(cspider_t *, void (*process)(cspider_t *, char*, char *, void *), void *)`
 	Passing process function to second param, and user's costom context pointer to third param.
-You could use this costom context in process function's fouth param and string which is downloaded in second param.
+You could use this costom context in process function's fourth param and string which is downloaded in second param.

 * `void cs_setopt_save(cspider_t *, void (*save)(void*, void*), void*)`
 	Passing data persistence function to second param, and alse user costom context pointer to third param.
 In this custom function, you can get pointer to prepared data in second param.